Disaster and Emergency Management BSc (Hons) with foundation year

 Why you should study this course

-We work collaboratively with agencies across a variety of sectors to develop exciting practical emergency and disaster simulation exercises in our unique Simulation Centre4, and our classrooms.
-These exercises and other interactive sessions form a major part of the teaching and learning on this programme, with sessions running in every year of the course in this manner.
+We work collaboratively with agencies across a variety of sectors (subject to availability) to develop exciting practical emergency and disaster simulation exercises in our unique Simulation Centre4 and our classrooms.
+These exercises and other interactive sessions form a major part of the teaching and learning, with sessions running in every year of the course in this manner.

-• The course also includes guest lectures, site visits and field trip practical activities in the UK and internationally allowing students to witness disaster risks and reduction measures in a range of contexts from a variety of organisations who are undertaking this work in the field2.
+• Course features can include guest lectures (subject to availability), site visits and field trip practical activities in the UK and internationally, offering you the chance to witness disaster risks and reduction measures in a range of contexts, from a variety of organisations who are undertaking this work in the field2.

 • Undertake fieldwork to better understand the risks and challenges faced by communities and disaster and emergency responders in the face of a range of natural and anthropogenic risk situations2.